Yandex Cloud

 • Secret version ID.

-• Key of one of the key-value pairs in the secret version.
+• Key of a key-value pair in the secret version.

 6. Click Add.

-You can transmit multiple secrets to a function.
+You can provide multiple secrets to a function.
 To do this, click Add.

 7. Click Save changes.
-A new version of the function with the specified secrets will be created.
+This will create a new version of the function with the specified secrets.

-To transmit a Yandex Lockbox secret to a function, run this command:
+To provide a Yandex Lockbox secret to a function, run this command:

 Warning

-If the secrets were already sent to the previous function version, they will be overwritten.
+If secrets were already provided to the previous function version, they will be overwritten.

 yc serverless function version create \